jamesWalker55/qmul-final-project-report/src/report.md

 ## Personal Information Management

 Personal Information Management (PIM) is a field of research which is concerned with the management of digital files on the computer.
-This includes how people store, organise, and retrieve information to complete tasks.
+This includes how people store, organise, and retrieve information to complete tasks [@jones2007personal].
 PIM is a relatively new field, and has only been studied extensively in the last few years.
 PIM is focused on how people organise, maintain and retrieve information, and on methods that can improve these tasks.
 This is not limited to digital files, but can also include paper documents for example.

 One of the aims of PIM is for people to have the right information in the right place, in the right form and with enough completeness and quality to meet the current need [@jones2007personal].
 However this is not the case for most people.
 Often the necessary information may not be found by the user, or the information may arrive at an unsuitable time such that it cannot be used.